rabbitmq/rabbitmq-website/docs/upgrade.md

 :::danger
 This upgrade strategy changes replica identities, can result in massive unnecessary data transfers between nodes, and is only safe with important precautions.
-Therefore, it is [highly recommended against]((#grow-then-shrink)).
+Therefore, it is [highly recommended against](#grow-then-shrink).
 :::

 A [grow-and-shrink upgrade](#grow-then-shrink) usually involves the following steps.
 Consider a three node cluster with nodes